 3.4 Marketing Constraints Faced by Cotton Growers

 The marketing constraints faced by cotton growers are presented in Table 4.
-According to the data in the table, storage having the high with a Garret score because the farmers do not have proper storage facilities and inadequate or improper storage facilities can lead to quality deterioration, pest infestations, and other issues that negatively impact the marketability and value of their produce.
+According to the data in the table, storage has the highest Garret score because the farmers do not have proper storage facilities, and inadequate or improper storage facilities can lead to quality deterioration, pest infestations, and other issues that negatively impact the marketability and value of their produce.
 Trade manipulation is still a concern for farmers.
 This suggests that unfair trading practices, such as price manipulation by middlemen or lack of transparency in market transactions, can affect farmers' earnings and overall market fairness.
-Farmers also facing the unavailability of timely and accurate market information.
+Farmers are also facing the unavailability of timely and accurate market information.

 Table 4.
 Marketing Constraints Faced by Cotton Growers